-Finally, the Coulomb nuclear break up is addressed.
-In this case, the the nuclei participating in the process undergo electromagnetic dissociation (EMD) producing neutrons \cite{Baltz:2002pp}.
-The cross section of a symmetric ultraperipheral $AA$ collisions accompanied by the break-up of one or both nuclei producing a vector meson $V$ is given by \cite{Broz:2019kpl,Kryshen:2023bxy}:
+Finally, {let us address} the Coulomb nuclear breakup.
+In this {process,} the nuclei participating {undergoes} electromagnetic dissociation (EMD), producing neutrons \cite{Baltz:2002pp}.
+The cross-section for a symmetric ultraperipheral $AA$ collision accompanied by the breakup of one or both nuclei, with the production of a vector {meson is given by} \cite{Broz:2019kpl,Kryshen:2023bxy}: